MaryanBog/FRE/README.md

 GitHub: https://github.com/MaryanBog
 X (Twitter): https://x.com/FlexionDynamics

-For integration, industry pilots, or research collaboration — feel free to reach out.
+For integration, enterprise pilots, or research collaboration — feel free to reach out.

 ---

 # ⭐ Citation

-If you use FRE in your research or product, please cite:
+If you use FRE in research or production, please cite:

 **Bogdanov, M. (2025).
 Flexion Dynamics V2.0: Formal Theory of Structural Motion and Collapse.
 Zenodo.**